 This test is performed to check whether an individual is allergic to soya bean or not.
 The doctor may ask you to undergo this test if you are suffering from symptoms such as difficulty in breathing, swelling of the mouth, skin rashes, diarrhea, vomiting, nausea, abdominal pain, wheezing, runny nose etc.

-No special preparation is needed for Allergy Soyabean Enzyme Assay.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Soyabean Enzyme Assay.
+No special preparation is needed for Allergy Soyabean Enzyme Assay Blood.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Soyabean Enzyme Assay Blood.
 Your doctor depending on your condition will give specific instructions.